 An overview of critical media studies theories and methods.
-The course focuses on teaching students how to critically analyze a variety of media texts.
+The course focuses on teaching students how to critically analyze media texts that discuss gender, race and class.
+(Prerequisite: CCC101).

-(Prerequisite: COMM218).
 Fall.

 COMM311.
 Media Activities: ACTV (1).

 This class prepared students for the rapidly change world of professional video broadcasting by working for ACTV.
 From traditional television broadcasting to the power of podcasting, students will gain hands-on experience.
 Does not count for elective credit in Communication Arts and Science major.
 (Prerequisite: COMM109).
 Fall, Spring.